gecko0307/dagon/doc/Post-Processing.md

 * `cc.brightness` - scales overall lightness of a scene. `0.0` is identity brightness, negative values make the image darker, positive values make the image brighter.
 Default is `0.0`;
 * `cc.contrast` - adjusts difference between dark and bright regions. `1.0` is identity contrast, smaller values decrease contrast, larger values increase contrast.
 Default is `1.0`;
 * `cc.saturation` - scales color intensity. `1.0` is identity saturation, smaller values desaturate the image (`0.0` gives monochrome look), larger values oversaturate the image.
 Default is `1.0`;
-* `cc.colorMatrix` - 4x4 matrix that overrides brightness/contrast/saturation, if specified.
+* `cc.colorMatrix` - 4x4 row-major color correction matrix that overrides brightness/contrast/saturation, if specified.
 Directly used to transform the input color.
 For example, the following matrix applies a sepia filter:

 ```
 cc.colorMatrix: [